lamps-wg/pkcs8-PriKeyInfoCt/draft-ietf-lamps-pkcs8-prikeyinfo-contenttypes.md

 # Acknowledgments
 {:numbered="false"}

-Thanks to John Gray and Deb Cooley for reviewing the document and providing comments.
+Thanks to John Gray, Deb Cooley, Mohamed Boucadair, Orie Steele, and Éric Vyncke for reviewing the document and providing comments.